 Click the thumbnail photos to enhance!

-This specimen is a combination of the orange and the blue/green variant.
+This specimen was thought to be a combination of the orange and the blue/green colour forms.

 This species was placed by many authors in the genus Siraius Er.
 Marcus, 1955, which Valdés (2002) synonymized with Doris Linnaeus, 1758.